 Astro Pneumatic Tool is very portable and can even fit in a toolbox but, if you want to use it for lubrication jobs that require more grease, then you might have to refill it multiple times.
 Astro Pneumatic grease gun performs efficiently with an uninterrupted flow.
 It is lightweight and very reliable.
 It is simple to use and doesn’t need any assembly at all.
 Astro Pneumatic is a very useful tool to have around your house or workplace.

-Buyer’s Guide: Types of Grease Guns
+Grease Guns 101: Learning the Basics, Types of Grease Guns

 Lever Grease Gun

 They are also known as manual grease guns.
+The lever handle gun is probably the most common design and the most popular style grease gun 10-20 or more years ago.
 These guns use a simple trigger mechanism to operate.
 The user can control the flow rate of the lubricant by managing his/her physical squeezing force.